Will you pay more for life insurance if you're overweight?

 Body mass index as an indicator of health

 BMI is found by combining height, weight and body dimensions.
-The formula that is used to calculate a person’s BMI has been developed in such a manner that it provides an accurate assessment of a person’s total body fat.
-A specific BMI range has been calculated by fitness and health experts and depending on where your BMI falls within this range, you will be classified as being underweight, of ideal weight, overweight, obese, or severely obese.
+The formula that is used to calculate a person’s BMI has been developed in such a manner that it provides a generally accurate assessment of a person’s total body fat.
+A specific "healthy" BMI range has been calculated by experts and depending on where your BMI falls within this range, you may be classified as being underweight, of ideal weight, overweight, obese, or severely obese.
 For example, if your BMI is below 18.5, you are considered to be underweight.
 On the other hand, if your BMI is between 25 and 29.9, you are overweight and a BMI of over 30 will categorise you as obese.